StydeNet/html/docs/menu-generator.md

 `['url' => 'contact-us']`

-You can also the 'secure' key to indicate whether this particular URL should use https or not.
+You can also pass a 'secure' key to indicate whether this particular URL should use https or not.
 You can also specify a default secure value using the `setDefaultSecure` method (false by default).

 `['url' => 'login', 'secure' => 'true']`